enejb/tiny-date-picker/docs/tiny-date-picker.md

   // 'dp-permanent' displays the date picker as a permanent (always showing) calendar
   mode: 'dp-modal',

-  // hilightedDate specifies what date to hilight when the date picker is displayed and the
+  // highlightedDate specifies what date to hilight when the date picker is displayed and the
   // associated input has no value.
-  hilightedDate: new Date(),
+  highlightedDate: new Date(),

   // min {string|Date} specifies the minimum date that can be selected (inclusive).
   // All earlier dates will be disabled.